 We can split attention into focused, sustained, and divided attention:

 - Focused attention refers to paying attention to the most important things in your environment while screening out distractions.

 - Sustained attention enables us to stay focused for a sustained period.

 - Divided attention requires one to perform two (or more) tasks simultaneously, and one needs attention for both (or all)..

 Memory is how knowledge is encoded, stored, and later retrieved.
 Although the word memory may conjure up an image of a singular, “all-or-none” process, it is clear that there are many kinds of memory, each of which may be somewhat independent of the others.

 Based on the amount of time the memory is stored, there are four main categories:

-Sensory memory is the shortest-term element of memory.
+- Sensory memory is the shortest-term element of memory.
 It is the ability to retain impressions of sensory information after the original stimuli have ended.
 It acts as a kind of buffer for stimuli received through the five senses of sight, hearing, smell, taste, and touch, which are retained accurately but very briefly.
 For example, the ability to look at something and remember what it looked like with just a second of observation is an example of sensory memory.
-The sensory recall of visual stimuli is sometimes known as iconic memory, the recall of aural stimuli as echoic memory, and that for touch as haptic memory.
+The sensory recall of visual stimuli is sometimes known as iconic memory, the recall of aural stimuli as echoic memory, and that of touch as haptic memory.

-Long-term memory is the relatively permanent storage system that holds information indefinitely.
+- Long-term memory is the relatively permanent storage system that holds information indefinitely.
 In it, we store last year’s football scores, the image of an elephant, and how to ride a bicycle.
 We also appear to be storing information that we can’t consciously retrieve but still affects our behavior.